tkarna/llvm-project/mlir/docs/XeGPUTransformOps.md

 # RFC for XeGPU Transform ops

+**NOTE** _This RFC is obsolete.
+The described transfrom ops have been upstreamed to MLIR with some modifications._

 ## Summary

 The XeGPU dialect capabilities need to be extended upstream to facilitate more generic lowering of high-level operations.
 Specifically we need to be able to lower `linalg` dialect operations to XeGPU dialect.